-Development and implementation of a dynamic residence life program appropriate for an upper-class apartment community; coordinates and promotes programs providing leadership development opportunities for students participating in student governance within the complex; assists in selection and training of RA staff.
-Serves as hearing officer for student discipline cases involving policy and procedure violations; mediation between apartment residents.
+Development and implementation of a dynamic residence life program; coordinates and promotes programs providing leadership development opportunities for students participating in student governance within the complex; assists in selection and training of RA staff.
+Serves as hearing officer for student conduct cases involving policy and procedure violations; mediation between apartment residents.
 Coordinates area programming that meets the developmental needs of the residents.
-Establishes and maintains a residence atmosphere conducive to the academic and personal growth of the residents.
+Establishes and maintains an atmosphere conducive to the academic and personal growth of the residents.

-Three year's experience in residence life, preferably in an apartment setting; experience in mediation, discipline, programming, leasing, and familiarity with maintenance issues in a residential apartment setting.
+Three years of experience in residence life; experience in mediation, student conduct, programming, and familiarity with maintenance issues in a residential housing setting.

 Bachelor's degree (master's preferred) in college student personnel, counseling, business, or related field.